 Beware of scholarship scams or claims that “guarantee” a scholarship.
 Reputable companies neither guarantee scholarships nor use aggressive tactics.
 To learn more about scholarship scams, visit www.ftc.gov/scholarshipscams.

-There are two types of available scholarships at Ohlone College:
+There are three types of available scholarships at Ohlone College: